curl/curl/docs/mk-ca-bundle.md

 ## -k

 Allow insecure data transfer.
-By default (since 1.27) this command will fail if the HTTPS transfer fails.
+By default (since 1.27) this command fails if the HTTPS transfer fails.
 This overrides that decision (and opens for man-in-the-middle attacks).

 ## -l